saltycrane/redux-promise-memo/README.md

 # redux-promise-memo

-`redux-promise-memo` lets you "memoize" asynchronous, promise-based, action creators.
+`redux-promise-memo` lets you "memoize" asynchronous, promise-based, [Redux](https://github.com/reactjs/redux) action creators.
 If the promise has completed successfully, it will not be dispatched again unless the action creator arguments change.
-The memoized action creator can be called multiple times (e.g. in `componentDidUpdate`) and it will do nothing unless the arguments change.
+The memoized action creator can be called multiple times (e.g. in React's `componentDidUpdate`) and it will do nothing unless the arguments change.

 "memoize" is in quotes because it remembers meta information about the action creator but not the actual data.
 Apps that use Redux are already "caching" the